 The Colorado Adult Protective Services (APS) rules require counties that had 10 or more screened-in reports (cases) in the previous Fiscal Year to convene a multi-disciplinary Adult Protection (AP) Team.
 The AP Team is an advisory group that can review the processes used to report and investigate alleged mistreatment and self-neglect, review the provision of protective services, facilitate coordination of services, and provide community education on the APS program and the mistreatment and self-neglect of at-risk adults.
 AP Teams are a fairly common practice within APS programs (NAPSRC & NASUAD, 2012).
-Multidisciplinary teams are commonly recommended for addressing adult mistreatment and have been noted to be effective method for inter-agency coordination, data-sharing, coordinating care plans, etc. (ACL, 2016; Aravanis et al., 1993; Navigant, 2016).
-Among many other benefits, multi-disciplinary teams have been associated with increased rates of prosecution (ACL, 2016) and with reducing costs by decreasing long-term care placement (Navigant, 2016).
-Colorado currently has 50 AP Teams representing 54 counties.
+Multidisciplinary teams are commonly recommended for addressing adult mistreatment and have been noted to be effective method for inter-agency coordination, data-sharing, coordinating care plans, etc. (ACL, 2020; Aravanis et al., 1993; Navigant, 2016; Rizzo, Burnes, & Chalfy, 2015, U.S. Department of Justice et al., 2014).
+Among many other benefits, multi-disciplinary teams have been associated with increased rates of prosecution (ACL, 2020) and with reducing costs by decreasing long-term care placement (Navigant, 2016).
+Colorado currently has 48 active AP Teams representing 52 of its 60 counties with an APS program.